It's true, stress can hurt, very badly. A sudden onset or prolonged periods of stress can cause muscle tension and pain.

-Gradually implement solutions to improve your posture by doing muscle strengthening.
-Start with small, easy exercises on a ground sheet for example.
+Gradually implement solutions to improve your posture through muscle strengthening.
+Start with small, easy exercises on a floor mat for example.
 You will receive a guide with 25 exercises if you subscribe to this blog for free.

 Leave a message in the comments area below to ask your questions or share your experience.
 THANK YOU !

 Subscribe to our free newsletter and receive your gifts!

 FREE: Guide 25 exercises, fitness program and free advice to lose weight